 Learning about feng shui for the first time, a lightbulb went on; all those years of rearranging my furniture and trying to create order in my life finally started to make sense.
 In that moment I knew that becoming a feng shui consultant was my dream job.

-In 2003 I committed to training with teachers so I could learn how to practice as a feng shui consultant.
+In 2003 I committed to training with teachers so I could learn how to practice as a feng shui consultant and help others.
 I’ve been blessed to have completed extensive feng shui training with several renowned teachers: Francine Tuft Peterson, Carol Bridges and Jetsun Ma Master Teacher Ho Lynn.
 All of my teachers were long time students of Grandmaster Lin Yun before his passing.

 After many years of teaching my feng shui clients the benefits of decluttering and seeing the positive impact it had on their lives, I also began to offer clutter-clearing and home organizing as a specialty.

 From Feng Shui To Healing with Plant Spirits

 At the beginning of my feng shui training, I applied feng shui to my own home for the first time.
 This created profound movement in my life.
 For some time, I had felt a calling to move away from Arcata, but I didn’t know where to move.

 Shortly after the feng shui, Asheville, North Carolina kept ‘popping up’ as the place to move.
 I credit aligning my home with feng shui for leading me to Asheville.
 This move proved to be significant in leading me to experience Plant Spirit Medicine which had been a dream of mine ever since I read the book.

 When I moved to Asheville, I had no idea that Asheville was a hub of Plant Spirit Medicine Healers.
 I was finally able to receive PSM treatments.
 PSM treatments led me to working directly with Eliot Cowan.
 The deep healing and connections I received would change the course of my life in a way I could never have imagined.